Kenya Coastal Trees: the joy of tree planting

 An important team activity

 It is well documented that it is good for mental health to get out of the usual routine and do something mindful, like planting a tree.
-With this thought process, we invited our team to take a few minutes out of their busy working day to commune with nature and to make their mark on Vipingo Ridge by planting a tree.
-This was a fun team activity and we thank them for their enthusiasm and positive camaraderie.
+With this thought process, we invite our team to take a few minutes out of their busy working day to commune with nature and to make their mark on Vipingo Ridge by planting a tree.
+This is a fun team activity and we thank them for their enthusiasm and positive camaraderie.

 Next